Citation, DOI & article data

 Predicting molecular subgroup from imaging

-very likely WNT subgroup and therefore best prognosis
+very likely WNT-activated tumors and therefore best prognosis

 MR spectroscopy may also be distinctive 5,14: